X-Vine Models for Multivariate Extremes: Background

 \subsection{Regular vine sequences and the vine telescoping product formula}

 Informally, a regular vine sequence on $d$ elements consists of a linked set of $d-1$ trees, where the edges in tree $j-1$ become nodes in tree~$j$, joined by an edge only if they share a common node as edges in tree $j-1$, for $j \in \cbr{2,\ldots,d-1}$ \citep{bedford2002vines}. \emph{Regular vine copulas}, also called \emph{pair copula constructions}, allow for flexible high-dimensional modelling using parametric families of bivariate copulas as building blocks for the edges of each tree.
-For recent overviews, see, for example, the monograph by \cite{czado2019analyzing} or the survey article by \cite{czado2022vine}.
-Our objective is to do the same for tail copula densities.
+For recent overviews, see, for example, \chng{\cite{czado2019analyzing} or \cite{czado2022vine}.} Our objective is to do the same for tail copula densities. \chng{All concepts introduced below are illustrated via a five-dimensional example in Section~\ref{app:example} of the supplementary material}.